SELF-Technology/self-chain-public/docs/Technical Docs/PoAI/Proof-of-AI.md

 ### Performance Target

-SELF Chain targets 50,000 TPS through optimized AI consensus algorithms and efficient transaction processing.
+SELF Chain has a long-term target of 50,000 TPS through planned optimizations to AI consensus algorithms and transaction processing.
+Current testnet performance is ~1,000 TPS.

 ### Key Advantages